 The database provided by the Department of Justice enables one to search indexes of Western Australian Civil Registration records of births (1841-1932), deaths (1841-1971) and marriages (1841-1936), for free.
 Please note that information provided on this site is selected information extracted from the original certificates and registers.
 To determine all details of a given event (birth, death or marriage) a copy of the certificate should be purchased.

 For events occurring after this time period, consult various indexes on microfiche at the Battye Library in the State Library of Western Australia or contact the Registry here.

 The J.S.
-Battye Library of West Australian History, located on the third floor of the State Library of Western Australia, holds the historical, social, and cultural records of the State.
+Battye Library of West Australian History, located on the third floor of the State Library of Western Australia, holds the historic social and cultural records of the State.
 Records may be requested via the SLWA online catalogue, or researchers can consult with a librarian on the third floor.
-It is best to plan your visit, and locate, through the Library catalogue, what materials you would like to look at.
-If you don’t already have a State Library membership, it is advised that you get one if you are planning to research Western Australian ancestors or historical subjects.
+It is best to plan your visit and locate, through the Library catalogue, what materials you would like to look at.
+If you don’t already have a free State Library membership, it is advised that you get one if you are planning to research Western Australian ancestors or historical subjects.

-An excellent site indicating primary and secondary sources of research within the Battye Library (State Library) and State Records Office (TIP: Use the guides within this site in conjunction within the State Library and State Records Office catalogues and finding aids).
+An excellent site indicating primary and secondary sources of material within the Battye Library (State Library) and State Records Office (TIP: Use the guides within the Dead Reckoning site in conjunction with the State Library and State Records Office catalogues and finding aids).

 Digitised Post Office Directories, listing the residents of metropolitan and rural Western Australia, from 1893 to 1949, are located on the State Library website, and may be downloaded as PDF files.